lambday/btechproj/README.md

 btechproj
 =========

-A few projects that I've done in my undergrad school
+A few projects that I've done during my undergrad